Admire-ljb/Air-chat/README.md

 The code output should be formatted as a python code string: "```python ... ```".

 ### TA prompts

+Analyze the primitive library to select primitives that may be helpful for task ： {[task description](#task-description)} .
+Here are the primitives in the library: {[primitives documents](#Appendix-A:-Action-primitives)}

+Analyze the given task and provide the following:

+Task Type: Identify the overall category of the task.
+Task Breakdown: Break down the task into key components or steps, including specific actions that must be taken for each part of the task.
+Task Difficulties: Highlight potential challenges or difficulties in completing the task, explaining why these might arise and what factors contribute to them.

 Here are some functions you can use to command the drone.

 drones.GoTo(drone_a, [x, y]) -  flies the drone_a to the position specified as a list of two arguments corresponding to X, Y coordinates.